-The lid of a freezer is as important as the sides for insulation.I had absolutely no experience of building freezers and I wasn't even sure if it was possible.
+The lid of a freezer is as important as the sides for insulation.I had absolutely no experience of building freezers, and I wasn't even sure if it was possible.
 So I posted a question on the Cruisers Forum and received over 130 messages that varied from, “Impossible, buy a self contained fridge/freezer box,” to, “It depends on the thickness of the insulation.”
-The thread was viewed by more than 6500 members worldwide, so there is evidently great interest in what I was considering.
+The thread was viewed by more than 6500 members worldwide, so there is evidently great interest in what I was considering doing.

-I first tried to discover what type of insulation was encasing the existing shell and what condition it was in after 37 years.
-I removed the Corrian work top that I had previously fitted on the galley, then drilled a few 1/2” inch exploratory holes in the sides and top, that seemed to turn out only dry foam.
-I also tried to cut into the top of the box in the hope of being able to better examine the insulation and replace it if necessary.
+I first tried to discover what type of insulation was encasing the existing shell, and what condition it was in after 37 years.
+I removed the Corrian work top that I had previously fitted on the galley, then drilled a few ½” inch exploratory holes in the sides and top, the dril turned out only dry white foam.

-This is the freezer side-view drawing.The freezer end view drawing.This was one time when I wished Down Easters are not built like Sherman Tanks, because after hacking through two 1/4” inch thicknesses of fiberglass and two 3/4” inch thicknesses of marine ply I still could not lift a section of the top.
-The only other thing I could do was take measurements on the three sides of the box that I could reach and assume the insulation foam inside was still good.
 These measurements indicated about 2” inches of insulation on two sides and 1” inch only on the other.
-This was not enough to maintain a proper ice box never mind a freezer.
+This was not enough to This is the freezer side-view drawing.The freezer end view drawing.maintain a proper ice box never mind a freezer.

+I also tried to cut into the top of the box, in the hope of being able to better examine the insulation and replace it if necessary.
+This was one time when I wished Down-Easters are not built like Sherman Tanks, because after hacking through two 1/4” inch thicknesses of fiberglass and two 3/4” inch thicknesses of marine ply, I still could not lift a section of the top.
+The only other thing I could do was take measurements on the three sides of the box that I could reach, and assume the insulation foam inside was still good.

-I bought a refrigerator thermometer and hung it inside the box then started a series of tests to see how long and at what temperature a 16 Lb bag of ice would keep the temperature at the lowest.
+I bought a refrigerator thermometer and hung it inside the box, then started a series of tests to see how long and at what temperature a 16 Lb bag of ice would keep the temperature at the lowest.

 On the second test I filled the space below the shelf with solid block ice that I had frozen in our home freezer.
 This time a 16 lbs bag of ice lasted 42 hours before it began to melt.
-Strangely the block ice still remained three quarters solid which I think was because the cold from the bag of ice sank and kept the blocks frozen.
+Strangely the block ice still remained three quarters solid, which I think was because the cold from the bag of ice sank and kept the blocks frozen.

-It was obvious even to my inexperienced eye that a lot of insulation was needed, so after again consulting with the Cruising Forum pundits I decided to buy a 4’ foot x 8’ foot sheet of 2 ”inch thick high density foam called “Parma R” for $27.5 from our local hardware store.
+It was obvious even to my inexperienced eye that a lot of insulation was needed, so after again consulting with the Cruising Forum pundits, I decided to buy a 4’ foot x 8’ foot sheet of 2 ”inch thick high density foam called “Parma R” for $27.5 from our local hardware store.
 This has a tin foil backing on one side.
 I made accurate cardboard templates of the three sides and cut the foam carefully with a sharp bread knife.
 I than made two pieces for each side panel, so my insulation thickness would be an extra four inches on three sides.

 This is the three tests made to determine the insulation of the ice box.I now had to decide whether to buy a freezer unit.
 These are not cheap, starting around $1900 to upwards of $4,000 for higher specifications.